milanglacier/minuet-ai.nvim/README.md

 ## Virtual Text

-`minuet-ai.nvim` provides the following function so that you can customize your keymap:
+`minuet-ai.nvim` offers the following functions to customize your key mappings:

 ```lua
 {